Tesco launches one-hour grocery deliveries in London, powered by Quiqup

 “As consumer expectations change, retailers of all sizes and across verticals will be expected to offer flexible, efficient and affordable delivery to their customers.
 Quiqup partners are able to do this quickly and easily by integrating our technology and infrastructure into their existing systems,” added Linssen.

-The startup’s tech platform provides delivery estimates — viewable via the Tesco Now app, which also provides live updates and order tracking (again powered by Quidup’s API).
+The startup’s tech platform provides delivery estimates — viewable via the Tesco Now app, which also provides live updates and order tracking (again powered by Quiqup’s API).

 The startup has notably also previously partnered with Amazon acquisition target Whole Foods in London to be their sole online ordering option (Whole Foods has only a small store footprint in London).
 Quiqup also provides b2b services in non-food verticals such as independent florists and pharmacists.

-Note: This story was corrected to specify that Quiqup will be picking the items, rather than Tesco staff